 We are a completely independent travel tour operator in Mongolia, not an agent or representative of any other company.
 In addition we have the best and most enthusiastic team who work efficiently together to create the best experience.

-© 1998 - 2021 "Off The Map Tours" - All Rights Reserved.
+© 1998 - 2023 "Off The Map Tours" - All Rights Reserved.
 Company Registration Number: 6145086

 Company name "Off The Map Tours" chosen after brain storming session with a group of English friends who visited Mongolia in 1995.

 Logo designed by D. Battumur featuring black and white camels against the sunset.
-Battumur's earlier work includes the well known logo for "Mongolian" Airlines National Flag Carrier, MIAT.
+Battumur's earlier work includes the well-known logo for Mongolian Airlines National Flag Carrier, MIAT.

-'Off The Map Tours' - logo drawn by hand, including the letter font which is an "old English" typography writing style.
+First draft of 'Off The Map Tours' - logo drawn by hand, including the letter font which is an "old English" typography writing style.